-If a situation occurs where an adult at risk who has been identified by the Club as requiring a PEEP, enters the stadium without personal assistant, the Club will:
+If a situation occurs where a child enters the stadium unaccompanied by a responsible adult, the Club will:

-- Contact a responsible adult to either attend the game with the adult at risk or as an emergency measure, assign a personal assistant to the individual. - The Club's responsibility towards that adult at risk begins as that individual enters the stadium and ends when the adult at risk leaves the stadium. - If an unaccompanied adult at risk is left unattended at a game or is found in the stadium alone, the welfare and safety of that adult must be protected, and the Matchday Safeguarding Officer needs to be alerted of the situation and the correct procedures carried out.
-The Matchday Safeguarding Lead is the Stadium Operations Manager.
+- Contact a responsible adult to either attend the game with the child or. - The child will leave the stadium unless a consent form is produced. - The Club's responsibility towards that child begins from the moment the child enters the stadium and ends when the child leaves the stadium. - If an accompanied child who is under 14 years of age or adult at risk is left unattended at a game or is found in the stadium alone, the welfare and safety of that young person must be protected, and the Matchday Safeguarding Officer needs to be alerted of the situation and the correct procedures carried out.
+The Matchday Safeguarding Lead is the Club's Stadium Operations Manager.

-Further details outlining the Club's Ticketing term and conditions for home, away and season ticket purchases along with our consent form can be found at http://www.tickets.watfordfc.com
+Further details outlining the Club's Ticketing term and conditions for home, away and season ticket purchases along with our consent form can be found at www.tickets.watfordfc.com